EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 --- abstract

-Being able to trust information from sensors and to securely control actuators are essential in a world of connected and networking things interacting with the physical world.
+Being able to trust information from sensors, to securely control actuators, and to no enable distributed denial-of-service attacks are essential in a world of connected and networking things interacting with the physical world.
 This document summarizes a number of known attacks, and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not enough for secure operation.
 The goal with this document is motivating generic